 Property investment can reduce the tax that you pay using a negative gearing strategy.
 This philosophy increases your residual income further while you are working.
 Then, when you are ready to retire, you can choose to sell your assets to fund your retirement.
 Alternatively, you can sell some of your investment property.
 The money can then be used to pay off others so you can live off the rental income.

-Buying investment property now, when interest rates are low, means you can make your money work harder for you.
-Nevertheless, many investment advisors suggest having a buffer that covers a least 6 to 12 months of the mortgage.
+Buying an investment property now, when interest rates are at an all-time low, means you can make your money work harder for you.
+Nevertheless, many investment advisors suggest having a buffer that covers at least 6 to 12 months of the mortgage.
 Applying this strategy will protect you against any interest rate rises and also reduce your financial risk.

-As many Australian homeowners say there is no secret to paying off your mortgage, it just takes diligence and discipline.
+As many Australian homeowners say, there is no secret to paying off your mortgage, it just takes diligence and discipline.
 Hence, you can also apply this strategy to your investment property so that you build greater retirement wealth.
-Just remember to plan and set yourself goals before you start buying investment property.
+Just remember to plan and set yourself goals before jumping into property investment.